-To encourage investment of the type mentioned above and which are hereby deemed to promote the public interest, the Commission creates by operation of this Rule what shall be known as Enhanced Grid Investments ("EGI").
+To encourage investment of the type mentioned above and which are hereby deemed to promote the public interest, the Commission shall determine in a separate, robust evaluation options to incent utilities to make such investments, creates by operation of this Rule what that shall be known as Enhanced Grid Investments ("EGI").
 Utilities are authorized under this provision to make EGI up to \$25 million annually.
 Anticipated EGI shall be designated as such in the Annual Energy Delivery Plan, and the Staff shall review EGI to confirm that the designated EGI is reasonably likely to improve reliability, promote economic development and improve customer access to modern service during the depreciable life of the investment.
 EGI implemented pursuant to this provision shall not require a facilities certificate, unless comprised of new generation and transmission.
 EGI investment shall be depreciated over the life of the asset but in no event sooner than 10 years from the in-service date.
-Nothing herein precludes a utility from proposing in its Annual Energy Delivery Plan additional investments supporting reliability, economic development or new technologies in excess of the amount described in this provision.
+Nothing herein precludes a utility from proposing in its Annual Energy Delivery Plan additional investments supporting reliability, economic development or new technologies in excess of the amount described in this provision:

 Expansion of broadband, particularly rural broadband, is of particular importance to the Commission because such expansion is consistent with a number of policy drivers that underlie public utility regulation, including the availability of adequate and reliable service, continued service to customers consistent with the level of service needed to promote the public welfare, and with the authorization and empowerment provided by the Legislature to the Commission to take every opportunity to advance the economic development of the state.
 As with reliability benefits, the benefits of broadband expansion - while real - are difficult to quantify.

-To allow utilities to more quickly expand broadband access, utilities that are rate regulated by the Commission may, on an annual basis, make up to \$15 million in direct or indirect investments in a project or company (with particular emphasis on and due consideration given to those types of endeavors authorized by the Mississippi Broadband Enabling Act) that has as its direct purpose the expansion of broadband service (or other technology that enables internet access) to underserved customers in Mississippi.
+To allow utilities to more quickly expand broadband access, utilities that are rate regulated by the Commission may, on an annual basis, make up to \$15 million an amount to be determined by the Commission in direct or indirect investments in a project or company (with particular emphasis on and due consideration given to those types of endeavors authorized by the Mississippi Broadband Enabling Act) that has as its direct purpose the expansion of broadband service (or other technology that enables internet access) to underserved customers in Mississippi.
 Any such investment shall be recorded to a regulatory asset to be included in the utility's rate base, subject to Commission approval, and shall be amortized over a period no longer than ten years.
 Because of the inherent, yet difficult to quantify, benefits of such investments, no cost/benefit analysis shall be required.
 Any such expenditures made by a rate regulated utility under this paragraph shall be used to provide services only to customers of the utility providing such investment.
 The utility making the investment may rely on the representations of the entity receiving the funds and no independent verification is required of the funding utility.